PlayQ/d4s/vuepress/docs/docs/README.md

 `DynamoConnector` is meant to execute a query.

 In order to get all scores from the ladder we need to scan the whole table.
-The `execPagedFlatten` combinator handles pagination and flatten the result to one dimensional list.
+The `execPagedFlatten` combinator handles pagination and flattens the result to one dimensional list.
 ```scala
 connector.run("get scores query") {
   table.scan.decodeItems[UserIdWithScoreStored].execPagedFlatten()